 Mac Minimum Requirements

-• Operating System: macOS Monterey, Ventura, or Sonoma
+• Operating System: macOS Ventura, Sonoma or Sequoia

 • CPU: Intel or M series processor.
 Devices using Apple’s M series and Apple Rosetta 2 are acceptable